maswiebe/maswiebe.github.io/assets/cook_replication.md

 ---------
 In terms of computational reproducibility, Cook's code has several errors:
 - The code for Figures 1, 2, and 3 is in Stata graph editor format, which cannot be run from a do-file.
+- Figure 1 uses the variable `patgrntpc`, patents by grant-year per capita, but the graph refers to patents per million.
 - There's no code for Table 4.
 - The code for Table 6 refers to a variable `LMRindex`, but the dataset contains `DLMRindex`.
 - The code for Table 7 includes a variable, `estbnumpc`, for the number of firms per capita, but it is not included in the dataset.